inikolaev/coin-hive/README.md

 - `COINHIVE_INTERVAL`: The interval on which the miner reports an update

 - `COINHIVE_THREADS`: Number of threads

+- `COINHIVE_THROTTLE`: Set the fraction of time that threads should be idle

 - `COINHIVE_PORT`: The port that will be used to launch the server, and where puppeteer will point to